DragonflyStats/Projects/Conferences/Social_Media_Notes.md

 Well-designed, high-traction posts not only engage our audience—they also help make a strong impression on potential sponsors.
 A polished presence translates into credibility.

+### Social Media Policy Notes

+First off, we consistently use **alt text** in our LinkedIn posts.
+Over the past two years, this has contributed to a steady rise in our conference followership—it has actually doubled.

+To check whether an image is using alt text:
+- Right-click on the image and select “Inspect.”
+- A dialog box will appear showing the `alt` attribute if it’s present.

+Alt text isn't always straightforward to write, but there are reliable ways to generate it.
+For example, you can use Copilot or a similar tool with a prompt like:
+**“Write detailed alt text for this document, using up to 1000 characters.”**
+(That’s the current LinkedIn character limit.)

+Alt text is important for two key reasons:
+1. **LinkedIn's recommender engine penalizes posts that lack alt text.**
+   Including it improves your search visibility and boosts your post on relevant timelines and feeds.
+2. **Social proof**: Well-designed, polished posts with good traction create a strong impression with potential sponsors.
+They suggest professionalism and engagement.

+---

+### Talk Slide Formatting

+For speaker slides, we want to maximize the number of photos shared from unofficial accounts. **Black text on a white background doesn’t photograph well**, which limits how quickly we can share content during the event.

+**Ideal format:**
+White or light font on a dark background—this photographs clearly and is easier to post in real time.

+A great example was the slide deck from Bradford’s talk at PlayData London.
+Despite being scheduled as the first session on a Sunday (a guaranteed low-turnout slot), the talk received strong social media traction.
+Bradford was pleased with how the talk was received.

+> This ties back to a key maxim:
+> *It’s not just how well the event went—it’s how well it was tweeted.*

+---

+### Venue & Audience Management

+I also arranged the front seating layout strategically to conceal the number of empty seats.
+If possible, we should assign **ushers to encourage attendees to sit nearer the front** of the auditorium.
+This mirrors a common theatre practice—performers feel more energized by a close audience, even in smaller turnouts.
+I’ve seen this work well from my experience with the theatre festival in Prague.

+We’ve used branded backdrops for social media photos as well.
+These are widely shared and excellent for visual branding—particularly on LinkedIn.

+(For what it’s worth, **Mastodon and Bluesky haven’t been effective** for our audience engagement.)

+---
 ---

 ### **Slide Design for Social Sharing**